1996–97 NFL playoffs: AFC: Jacksonville Jaguars 30, Buffalo Bills 27

 Moulds returned the second-half kickoff 26 yards to the Bills' 38-yard line, where the Bills went on to retake the lead with Christie's 47-yard field goal.
 But after a few punts, Jacksonville managed to tie it again with an 11-play, 62-yard drive that included a 27-yard catch by receiver Keenan McCardell and ended with a 24-yard field goal by Hollis.

 On the second play of the fourth quarter, Jeff Burris picked off Brunell's pass and returned it 38 yards for a touchdown to give his team a 27–20 lead.
 Jacksonville countered right back, moving the ball 65 yards in 10 plays.
 McCardell caught two passes for 39 yards on the drive, while Means kept it going with a 2-yard run on fourth and 1.
 Brunell finished the drive with a 2-yard toss to Jimmy Smith that tied the game at 27.
 On Buffalo's next drive, Hudson made a devastating hit on Kelly, knocking him out of the game and forcing a fumble that was recovered by cornerback Aaron Beasley on the Jags' 42-yard line.
 Brunell then completed a pair of passes to Smith and McCardell for gains of 14 and 11 yards to set up Hollis's 45-yard field goal, putting them back in front for good at 30–27.
 The Bills offense, now led by Todd Collins, were unable to move the ball on any of their remaining drives, and during the game's final seconds, Tony Brackens forced a fumble while sacking Collins that linebacker Eddie Robinson recovered to seal the win.

 Means finished the game with 175 rushing yards.
 Simmons finished with two sacks and an interception returned for a touchdown.
 Bills receiver Quinn Early caught nine passes for 122 yards.
 Moulds returned five kickoffs for 142 yards.
 This was the final game of Kelly's Hall of Fame career, and the final playoff game for Bills Hall of Fame coach Marv Levy as well.

 This was the first postseason meeting between the Jaguars and the Bills.

+A fictionalized version of the game was played during the final season of the ABC series Coach, with the Orlando Breakers as the Jaguars' stand-in that also made the playoffs in their second year of existence; however, the Breakers lost to the Bills, which ended their season.